What CVC is Doing on Its Properties

 Restoration work started in the winter 2017.
-Mature Common Buckthorn and non-native Honeysuckle were cut down and chipped.
-During the summer 2018, we controlled Dog-strangling Vine.
+Mature common buckthorn and non-native honeysuckle were cut down and chipped.
+During the summers of 2018 – 2020, we controlled Dog-strangling Vine, and any new re-sprouts of the buckthorn and honeysuckle.
 Over the next few years, we’ll continue to monitor these areas to manage any regrowth of invasive species.
 Since most of the ash trees at this site aren’t very large they have been left to die naturally.
 We have only cut down hazard trees along the trail system.
-We also planted 2,330 native trees and shrubs as part of a Region of Peel habitat creation project.
+We also planted 2,330 native trees and shrubs in 2018 as part of a Region of Peel habitat creation project.
 The project compensates for habitat loss due to road expansion along Winston Churchill Blvd.

-We’ve prioritized this area because of the combination of immature ash trees and the invasive shrubs that have begun to take over from the perimeter of the old fields.
+We’ve prioritized this area because of the combination of immature ash trees and the invasive species that have begun to take over.
 This has created a situation where the natural regeneration of native forest habitat will not be able to continue if left on its own.